 Global Entry and TSA PreCheck are different programs with different purposes: the former deals with immigration, and the latter deals with airport security.
 Global Entry, however, includes TSA PreCheck with its membership, so it’s frequently the better choice for travelers.

-The downside to Global Entry is its cost (it’s more expensive than TSA PreCheck) and its lengthy application processing times of 4 to 6 months.
+The downside to Global Entry is its cost (it’s more expensive than TSA PreCheck) and its lengthy application processing times.
+CBP/TTP guidance and public reporting commonly reference multi-month processing (often quoted as roughly 4 to 6 months), though actual times vary widely.

 It’s faster to get TSA PreCheck than Global Entry.
-TSA PreCheck processing times are often just 3 to 5 days, whereas Global Entry processing times are 4 to 6 months.
+TSA PreCheck processing times are often just 3 to 5 days (some cases up to 60 days), whereas Global Entry processing times commonly run several months.

-The foregoing article was last updated on the 19th of August 2024.
+The foregoing article was last updated in December 2025.
 It does not contain legal advice and is for informational purposes only.
 KAYAK does not guarantee, and accepts no legal liability arising from or connected to, the accuracy, reliability, currency or completeness of any of the information contained in this article and/or any of the content linked to within it.
 Always check the official government website of your departure and arrival destinations prior to travel for up-to-date information.

 Sources: